flutter/website/cookbook/testing/integration-test-introduction.md

 Unit tests and Widget tests are handy for testing individual classes, functions, or Widgets.
 However, they generally don't test how individual pieces work together as a whole or capture the performance of an application running on a real device.
-These tasks are performed with integration tests.
+These tasks are performed with *integration tests*.

 Integration tests work as a pair: first, deploy an instrumented application to a real device or emulator and then "drive" the application from a separate test